 A heatmap can have the shape of a table or a matrix or it can function as a color layer over a geographical map.
 If shaped as a matrix, a heatmap is a perfect way to reveal correlations.
 A heatmap as an actual map shows the density of a value at a certain place or area.

-If there is a geographical dimension to your data, you can add a color layer to a map and show the density of a value at a certain place or area.
+If there is a spatial dimension to your data, you can add a color layer to a map.
+This way, geographical heatmaps can be used to show anything from population density and distribution to weather patterns and the prevalence of diseases in certain regions.

-Although a choropleth map is visually similar to a geographical heatmap, it does show data in a different way.
-In choropleth maps, colored regions correlate with geographic or artificial boundaries.
-The color shows a proportional value, such as an average, for one of those delineated regions
+While it may appear similar to a geographical heatmap, the two display data differently.
+In choropleth maps, regions are colored according to geographic or artificial boundaries and represent a proportional value, such as an average, for the delineated area.

 Choosing the type of scale depends on the type of data that gives color to your heatmap and on the level of detail you want your reader to have.
 We can choose between a categorical, a numerical sequential or a numerical diverging scale.